-On May 3, 1746, Wayles married Martha Eppes, born at Bermuda Hundred on April 10, 1721; they married on May 3, 1746.
-Martha gave birth to twins on December 23, 1746, a boy and a girl; according to Thomas Jefferson's notes, the girl was stillborn and the boy lived only a few hours.
+On May 3, 1746, Wayles married Martha Eppes, born at Bermuda Hundred on April 10, 1721.
+Martha gave birth to twins on December 23, 1746, a boy and a girl.
+According to Thomas Jefferson's notes, the girl was stillborn and the boy lived only a few hours.
 Almost two years later, on October 31, 1748, Martha Wayles gave birth to her only surviving child, also named Martha.
 Martha Eppes Wayles died less than a week later, on November 5, 1748, at the age of 27.

 1. A transcription of the register of St. James Northam Parish, Goochland County, lists the marriage of "John Wales, in Charles City, & Eliz.
-Lomax, in this parish" on 22 January 1760.
+Lomax, in this parish" on January 22, 1760.
 See William and Mary Quarterly 15, no. 1 (1906): 24.

-3.Isaac Jefferson, Memoirs, 4; Madison Hemings, "Life Among the Lowly," Pike County Republican, March 13, 1873.
-A December 20, 1802 letter from Thomas Gibbons, a Federalist planter of Georgia, to Jonathan Dayton states that Sally Hemings "is half sister to his first wife."
+3.Isaac Jefferson, Memoirs, 13; Madison Hemings, "Life Among the Lowly," Pike County Republican, March 13, 1873.
+A December 20, 1802, letter from Thomas Gibbons, a Federalist planter of Georgia, to Jonathan Dayton states that Sally Hemings "is half sister to his first wife."
 (Clements Library, University of Michigan).
-Similarly, a letter from Thomas Turner in the May 31, 1805 Boston Repertory states, "an opinion has existed . . . that this very Sally is the natural daughter of Mr. Wales, who was the father of the actual Mrs. Jefferson."
+Similarly, a letter from Thomas Turner in the May 31, 1805, Boston Repertory states, "an opinion has existed . . . that this very Sally is the natural daughter of Mr. Wales, who was the father of the actual Mrs. Jefferson."